pascallanger/DIY-Multiprotocol-TX-Module/Protocols_Details.md

 ### Sub_protocol OPT_FW - *0*
 OPTIMA RXs

 Full telemetry available on OpenTX 2.3.3+, still in progress for erskyTx.
+Lowest the TX_LQI value is best the quality link is, it's a good indicator of how well the module is tuned.

 **The TX must be close to the RX for the bind negotiation to complete successfully**

 ### Sub_protocol OPT_HUB - *1*
 OPTIMA RXs

-Basic telemetry using FrSky Hub on er9x, erskyTX, OpenTX and any radio with FrSky telemetry support with RX voltage, VOLT2 voltage, TX RSSI and TX LQI.
+Basic telemetry using FrSky Hub on er9x, erskyTX, OpenTX and any radio with FrSky telemetry support with RX voltage, VOLT2 voltage, TX_RSSI and TX_LQI.
+Lowest the TX_LQI value is best the quality link is, it's a good indicator of how well the module is tuned.

 **The TX must be close to the RX for the bind negotiation to complete successfully**